Katelyn Jong: Early life

+Junior gymnastics career

 HOPEs

-2018–19

 In 2018 Jong was part of the USA Gymnastics HOPEs program.
 She competed at the Buckeye National Qualifier and the KPAC National Qualifier.
 At the latter she earned her qualifying score to compete at the Hopes Classic.
 Jong finished 26th at the Hopes Classic.

 In 2019 Jong re-qualified as a Hopes gymnast at the World Champion's National Qualifier.
 At the HOPEs Classic Jong co-won the all-around title alongside Michelle Pineda and Paityn Walker.
 Additionally she won the uneven bars title and placed fifth on vault, twelfth on balance beam, and fourteenth on floor exercise.
 Jong next competed at the HOPEs Championships where she placed third in the all-around.
 She won gold on the uneven bars, bronze on vault, and place sixth and eighth on balance beam and floor exercise respectively.

-Junior Elite
+Junior elite

-2020

 Jong qualified as a junior elite in early 2020.
 In March Jong was selected to compete at International Gymnix, taking place in Montreal alongside Skye Blakely, Kaliya Lincoln, and Konnor McClain.
 As a result, she was added to the junior national team for the first time.
 While there she helped the USA win team gold.